AndyNotfound/WhacaMole/README.md

 # WhacaMole
 Just Some Typical JavaScript practice - Whac a Mole Game.
+Please, don't mind the User Interface, I didn't put any work to it.

 ## Feature
 <ul>